gardehal/react-chook/README.md

 - [x] DB security
 - [x] Footer
 - [x] Recipe/Ingredient comments, modby, moddate, regby, regdate
-- [ ] If no ingredient found in DB, create from Selenum/WebdriverIO/Cheerio call to Kolonial | TODO - call when unknown ingredient, option to choose it, enhanced search for ingredient/recipes in db (split on spaces, contains 70?%), set commonality (name + "*")
+- [ ] If no ingredient found in DB, create from Selenum/WebdriverIO/Cheerio call to Kolonial
+- - TODO: option to rename and upload
+- - TODO: Fix Cheerio/fatch call issue when kolonial ingredient is missing fields
+- - TODO: enhanced search for ingredient/recipes in db (split on spaces, contains 70?%)
 -
 - [ ] "Launch"
 -